socialtables/ST-UI-Toolkit/README.md

 [![Circle CI](https://circleci.com/gh/socialtables/ST-UI-Toolkit/tree/master.svg?style=svg&circle-token=f6ba2e6c4db055963a0b4fd2ff2a79a378eb857c)](https://circleci.com/gh/socialtables/ST-UI-Toolkit/tree/master)

+### V2

+Version 2.x requires React 16.8 at minimum.
+For React 15 please use version 1.x.

 ## Getting Started

 ST-UI-Toolkit is available as a public [npm](http://npmjs.org) package.
 Once you have npm you can install ST-UI-Toolkit in your project folder with: